AnshThayil/sample_project/README.md

 # sample_project
 A sample project built with Django and Create React App

+##Submission Notes
+Some notes about how create user is implemented:
+- I rewrote some parts of the backend using the `djangorestframework` library.
+It can be installed using `pip install djangorestframework`.
+- I also added some node packages and rewrote the frontend with Bootstrap to help with my implementation.
+Namely,
+  - `axios` to help with making GET and POST requests.
+  - `bootstrap` and `react-bootstrap` to help design the interface.

 ## Instructions
 Clone this repository and implement these features:
 - a `/users/add` api route in the **backend** to add a user to the database